 Within the Decision Making subtest, scoring depends on the type of question.
-For the multiple choice questions, which have one correct answer, there is one mark available for each.
+For the multiple choice questions, which have one correct answer, one mark is available for each.
 For the ‘yes’ or ‘no’ questions, which have five statements to respond to, there are two available marks; two marks will be awarded for all correct responses to the statements and one mark for partially correct responses.

-The raw mark that you achieve in the Decision Making subtest is converted into a ‘scale score’ between 300 – 900.
+The raw mark you achieve in the Decision Making subtest is converted into a ‘scale score’ between 300 – 900.
 The other cognitive subtests – Abstract Reasoning, Quantitative Reasoning and Verbal Reasoning – are all scored in the same way, whereas the Situational Judgement Test is scored using a band system.

 For all of the ‘cognitive subtests’ in the UCAT, it’s generally advised that a ‘good’ score is approximately 20 – 30 marks above the average score for that subtest.
-For example, for 2020, a ‘good’ UCAT score for the Decision Making subtest would be 645 – 655.
+For example, for 2023, a ‘good’ UCAT score for the Decision Making subtest would be 643 – 653.

 Remember, the average score will vary each year, depending on how that year’s candidates perform, and therefore, so will what’s considered a ‘good’ UCAT score.